Blosc/python-blosc/README.rst

 License
 =======

-The software is licenses under a 3-Clause BSD license.
+The software is licensed under a 3-Clause BSD license.
 A copy of the python-blosc license can be found in
 `LICENSE.txt <https://github.com/Blosc/python-blosc/blob/main/LICENSE.txt>`_.